 - There is no specific treatment for Infectious Hepatitis and badly infected animals can only be given supportive care; drips, anitbodies and nursing, while their bodies fight the virus.

-- Infectious Hepatitis is vaccinated against in the standard primary and annual vaccination courses.
+- Infectious Hepatitis is vaccinated against in the standard primary and annual vaccination courses and then generally only every third year.

 - Is caused by several different viruses and bacteria, all of which will cause the same symptoms.